salesforce/digital-lending-sample-data/README.md

 Creates a custom field City on ProductQualification object.

-Assign fieldpermissions to Admin and Sample Customer Community Plus Login User Clone profiles for the new field.
+Assigns fieldpermissions to Admin and Sample Customer Community Plus Login User Clone profiles for the new field.

 Enables Context Definition in the org.
 </details>